-Retail store layouts and fittings need to multitask and fit accurately without leaving alcoves.
-This calls for design harmony between all stakeholders including engineers, manufacturers and general contractors.
+Retail store layouts and fittings need to multitask and fit accurately without leaving alcoves to enhance user experience as well as address furniture flexibility.
+It demands close collaboration between designers and manufacturers.

 Challenges in shopfitting design & manufacturing